 DOCSIS version: 3.0 | Maximum speed: 686 Mbps downstream and 131 Mbps upstream | Bonded channel: 16 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Cablevision and more

 The SB6183, in all honesty, does not really have a defining design about it.
 It pales in comparison to the previous two modems, however with a price this low, it’s not too bad.
-The white colour dominates the exterior body which has gratings on the sides to allow for air to flow.
+The white color dominates the exterior body which has gratings on the sides to allow for air to flow.
 However, despite this, the SB6183 gets quite hot which raises doubts over long use.
-At the back, there is one Gigabit Ethernet port, one coaxial cable port, and the power connection.
-There is no power button which means that in order to turn it off, the cable needs to be plugged out and then back in.
+At the back, there is one Gigabit Ethernet port, one coaxial cable port, and a power connection.
+There is no power button which means that to turn it off, the cable needs to be plugged out and then back in.

 The SB6183 can entertain a maximum of 686 Mbps downstream and 131 Mbps upstream.
 This too has DOCSIS 3.0 technology backing it up for a reliable connection.
 Despite the very ordinary body of this modem, it managed to perform incredibly well even under tough conditions.
-4K streaming, fast uploading, lag-free online gaming and much more was made a cinch with this cheap modem.
+4K streaming, fast uploading, lag-free online gaming, and much more were made a cinch with this cheap modem.
 This modem is recommended for internet plans of 300 Mbps+ however, with these big packages you’re better off using a 24 x 8 channel instead.

 Overall, ARRIS Surfboard SB6183 is more than enough for regular web-surfing and watching YouTube videos in UHD and if overheating and having to pull the plug every time you need to turn it off is something you can live with, you’ll find that the SB6183 quickly becomes a friendly internet buddy.